Whittier students develop their logical reasoning and problem-solving skills to become independent learners.

 The complex concepts and calculations of computer vision were new territory for Jacob.
 But he was excited from day one to rise to the task.
 As technical challenges kept popping up, he got into the habit of slowing down and revisiting the relevant reference material to gain a deeper understanding of the problem at hand.

 “There was a lot of learning on the spot as I was going through it,” he said.
-But with an undaunted desire to learn, Jacob picked up and honed his new skills with Assistant Professor of Math Fred Park as his guide.
+But with an undaunted desire to learn, Jacob picked up and honed his new skills with professor Fred Park as his guide.
 The computer wasn’t the only one with a knack for learning and a good teacher.

 Park saw his student’s tremendous growth during the challenging project.
 Jacob learned how to nimbly work through any difficulties with outside-of-the-box engineering.
 He ultimately honed the kind of critical thinking skills that are of “utmost importance in any field,” Park said.
 “Here, he is gaining these skills firsthand at an accelerated pace.”